 My response, in case you’re wondering, to this question is always an immediate: No. Never.

-The Obvious Reason to Never Write Your Travel Article First
+The Obvious Reason to Pitch First

 The editor doesn’t like it and you’ve wasted time.